-The University held its Autumn graduation ceremonies from the 6th to the 8th of April 2022.
-In the past two years, 2020 and 2021, the COVID-19 pandemic had robbed us of the opportunity to honour and celebrate the academic achievements of our students in the way we had always done in the past.
-In the six April graduation ceremonies of 2022, a total of 2 085 students received their degrees, diplomas and certificates.
-Of these, 1 231 (or 59%) were undergraduate bachelor's degrees and 854 (or 41%) were postgraduate degrees, postgraduate diplomas, and postgraduate certificates.
-Of the 854 postgraduate graduands, 100 received their master's and 34 their doctoral degrees.
+The University held its Autumn graduation ceremonies from the 06 to 08 April 2022.
+The COVID-19 pandemic had robbed us of the opportunity to honour and celebrate the academic achievements of our students in 2020 and 2021.
+In the six April graduation ceremonies, 2085 students received their degrees, diplomas, and certificates.
+Of these, 1231 (or 59%) were undergraduate bachelor's degrees and 854 (or 41%) were postgraduate degrees, postgraduate diplomas, and postgraduate certificates.
+Of the 854 postgraduate graduands, 100 received their Master's and 34 their Doctoral degrees.

-In four of the six graduation ceremonies, we also conferred honorary doctorates on outstanding persons whose contributions to humankind were worthy of celebration and acknowledgement with our University's highest honour, an honorary degree.
-The recipients were:

-- Professor Quarraisha Abdool Karim;

-- The late Ambassador Lindiwe Mabuza;

-- Dr Makhosazana Xaba, and

-- The Right Honourable Lord Peter Hain.
+In four of the six graduation ceremonies, we conferred honorary degrees - Rhodes University's highest honours - on outstanding persons whose contributions to humankind were worthy of celebration and acknowledgement.
+The 2022 recipients were Professor Quarraisha Abdool Karim, the late Ambassador Lindiwe Mabuza, Dr Makhosazana Xaba, and the Right Honourable Lord Peter Hain.

 Our Spring graduation ceremonies took place from 12 to 14 October 2022.
-The ceremonies on 12 and 13 October were held as celebratory events for the students who had graduated virtually in the virtal graduation ceremonies of 2020 and 2021.
+The ceremonies on 12 and 13 October were held as celebratory events for the students who had graduated virtually in 2020 and 2021.
 The ceremonies on 14 October were for Master's and PhD students who completed their studies in 2022.
 An honorary degree of Doctor of Laws (honoris causa) was conferred on anti-apartheid and gender activist, Ambassador Thenjiwe Mtintso.
 The honour was in recognition and celebration of her long and sustained contribution as a dedicated freedom fighter and a committed gender activist.